Need to Know:

 Wednesday, November 5, 2014

-- Last day for submission of the Fall 2014 final project review copy of the final project (includes title page signed by committee members) to the GLS Director
+- Last day for submission of the Fall 2014 final project review copy (includes title page signed by committee members) to the GLS Director

 Wednesday, November 12, 2014